Who says Kodak invented the holiday photo card?

 Your Cousin Amelia

-Read Last Year’s Christmas Letter here — If Our Ancestors Wrote Christmas Letters: 2010 Edition
+Read Last Year’s Christmas Letter here — If Our Ancestors Wrote Christmas Letters: The Farmer Takes a Wife

 Photograph: Underwood & Underwood.
 The pets–on a western stock farm, Kansas.
 Photographic Print on stereo card.
 Digital image.
 Library of Congress Prints and Photographs Division Washington, D.C.
 20540 US.
 Accessed December 2011.